srmagura/blog/20210923-the-great-redux-toolkit-debate.md

 These are all medium-size single-page apps written entirely in React.

 - Redux is used for about 10% of the overall application state, with local component state making up the other 90%.
-We deliberately only use Redux for state that needs to stay in memory when navigating between screens, like information about the current user.
+We deliberately only use Redux for state that needs to stay in memory when navigating between screens, for example information about the current user.
-- We constructed our actions and reducers with typesafe-actions, Immer, and `switch` statements, whether using Redux or the built-in `useReducer` hook.
+- We constructed our actions and reducers with typesafe-actions, Immer, and `switch` statements, whether using Redux or `useReducer`.
-- There's a dash of Redux Saga to support login and persisting changes to complex order drafts that the user creates.
 - A simple custom-made `useQuery` hook is used to fetch data from the backend.
 This data ends up in the local state of our `Page` components.
+- There's a dash of Redux Saga to support login and persisting changes to complex order drafts that the user creates.

 ### My React Native App

 This app has to work offline so it made sense to put the majority of the app's state in Redux.

 - Redux Saga is responsible for all the interaction with the backend API.
 This worked out quite well.
 There's a pretty complex saga for sending queued operations to the backend when a user comes back from being offline.
 - The entire Redux store is persisted using [redux-persist](https://www.npmjs.com/package/redux-persist).
-(This is still magic to me 😂.)
+This is still magic to me 😂.
 - Local component state is used for forms.

 ### My Next React Web App

 New projects are always exciting because they give you the chance to rethink your architecture and tech stack.
-Going forward, we'll be:
+Going forward, we will:

-- Sticking with typesafe-actions and `switch` reducers.
+- Stick with typesafe-actions and `switch` reducers.
 It was a close call between this and switching to Redux Toolkit's `createAction` and `createReducer`.
-- Replacing our homegrown `useQuery` with React Query.
+- Replace our homegrown `useQuery` with React Query.
 As a result, some state that we would have previously put in Redux will now be stored automatically in React Query's cache.
-- Continuing to use Redux Saga in a few places.
+- Continue to use Redux Saga in a few places.

 ## Further Reading